Anouk-vw/Zasmidium/Readme.md

-Repository containing the scripts used for assembly and analysis for the
+Repository containing the scripts used for assembly and analysis of the
-<i>Zasmidium syzygii</i> genome assembly.
+<i>Zasmidium syzygii</i> genome.

 - Snakefile: